EXPLAINER: What's known about 'stealth' version of omicron? – KION546

 AP Science Writer

-Scientists and health officials are keeping their eyes on a descendant of the omicron variant that has been found in at least 40 countries.
-It’s called BA.2.
+Scientists say the omicron descendant gaining ground in some parts of the world may be 1 1/2 times more contagious than the original omicron variant.
+Health officials are keeping their eyes on the variant, which has been found in more than 50 countries.
 It is widely considered stealthier than the original version of omicron because particular genetic traits make it somewhat harder to detect.
-Some scientists worry it could also be more transmissible.
-But they say there’s a lot they still don’t know, including whether it evades vaccines better or causes more severe disease.
-To protect against it, doctors urge vaccination and the usual coronavirus precautions.
+But they say there’s a lot they still don’t know, including whether it causes more severe disease.
+Danish scientists reported this week that preliminary information suggests it could be more contagious.